-For embedded system test and debug, Analog Devices provides a family of emulators.
-On each JTAG DSP, Analog Devices supplies an IEEE 1149.1 JTAG Test Access Port (TAP).
-In-circuit emulation is facilitated by use of this JTAG interface.
-The emulator accesses the processor's internal features via the processor's TAP, allowing the developer to load code, set breakpoints, and view variables, memory, and registers.
-The processor must be halted to send data and commands, but once an operation is completed by the emulator, the DSP system is set to run at full speed with no impact on system timing.
-The emulators require the target board to include a header that supports connection of the DSP's JTAG port to the emulator.
+The Analog Devices family of emulators are tools that every system developer needs in order to test and debug hardware and software systems.
+Analog Devices has supplied an IEEE 1149.1

+JTAG Test Access Port (TAP) on each JTAG processor.
+The emulator uses the TAP to access the internal features of the processor, allowing the developer to load code, set breakpoints, observe variables, observe memory, and examine registers.
+The processor must be halted to send data and commands, but once an operation has been completed by the emulator, the processor system is set running at full speed with no impact on system timing.

+To use these emulators, the target board must include a header that connects the processor's JTAG port to the emulator.

-For details on target board design issues including mechanical layout, single processor connections, signal buffering, signal termination, and emulator pod logic, see the Engineer-to-Engineer Note "Analog Devices JTAG Emulation Technical Reference" (EE-68) on the Analog Devices website (www.analog.com)-use site search on "EE-68."
+For details on target board design issues including mechanical layout, single processor connections, multiprocessor scan chains, signal buffering, signal termination, and emulator pod logic, see (EE-68) Analog Devices JTAG Emulation Technical Reference on the Analog Devices website (www.analog.com)-use site search on "EE-68."
 This document is updated regularly to keep pace with improvements to emulator support.